radzionc/crypto/product/buy-btc/context.md

 You will assist me with tasks related to this project.
 Please read the details below and reply with "Yes" if you understand the project.

-This an application for tracking trading history.
-For simplicity sake, it supports only ETH and WETH trades on Ethereum and Polygon chains.

-To get the trading history, we use Alchemy API.

-The app has two views:

-- **Set API Key**: To use the app, the user must set an API key.
-The API key is stored in local storage.
-- **Trading History**: The user can add multiple addresses to track their trading history.
-The app shows the combined trading history of all the addresses.

-Based on the last trade and the current price of ETH, the app tells the user if it's a good time to buy or sell.
+This is an application for buying BTC with ETH, BNB or AVAX via THORChain.

+The user can select the chain they want to use, the amount of native cryptocurrency of that chain they want to pay, and Bitcoin address to receive the BTC.

-The app is available at https://history.radzion.com
+The app is available at https://btc.radzion.com

 ## Tech Stack